Michelle Forbes: Career

 In 1987, at age 22, Forbes landed the contract role of Sonni Carrera Lewis on the daytime soap opera Guiding Light.
 The role was expanded to a dual role, with a second character, Solita Carrera, added.
 Forbes was a cast member for three years and in 1990 earned a Daytime Emmy Award nomination for her performance.
 She then continued in theater and began appearing in small guest roles on television to raise her profile.
 She went on to make guest appearances on a few other TV shows before landing the recurring role of Ensign Ro Laren in Star Trek: The Next Generation.

 The producers of Star Trek: The Next Generation invited Forbes to reprise Ro in the spin-off series Star Trek: Deep Space Nine but Forbes declined the offer and decided to focus on a career in films.
 She received praise, as well as a Saturn Award nomination from the Academy of Science Fiction, Fantasy & Horror Films, for her performance as photographer Carrie Laughlin in the 1993 thriller Kalifornia.
-This was followed with the lead female role in the 1994 black comedy Swimming with Sharks as well as supporting roles in films such as The Road Killers, Just Looking and John Carpenter's 1996 science fiction/action sequel Escape from L.A.
+This was followed with the lead female role in the 1994 black comedy Swimming with Sharks as well as supporting roles in films such as Roadflower, Just Looking (1995), and John Carpenter's 1996 science fiction/action sequel Escape from L.A.

 She continued performing on television during this period, with guest spots on Seinfeld, The Outer Limits and Star Trek: The Next Generation, to which she returned to tie up the Ro Laren storyline in the series' penultimate episode.

 In 1995, she played one of the leads in J. S. Cardone's crime thriller Black Day Blue Night, alongside Mia Sara and Gil Bellows.
 The reviews for Black Day Blue Night were positive.
 Without breaking new grounds, they highlighted its strengths as a well-executed, low-budget noir with engaging performances.
 Greg Evans of Variety liked the film and of Forbes performance he said that it was "compellingly hard-bitten" and "outdistance the material."

 In 1996, Forbes joined the cast of NBC's popular police drama Homicide: Life on the Street, playing chief medical examiner Julianna Cox.
 She remained with the show for two years then was let go as part of a major cast overhaul (the series was canceled after one more season).
 However, she reprised her role in the 2000 TV special Homicide: The Movie.

 That same year, Forbes became a regular on the ABC series Wonderland but it was pulled from the air after only two episodes.
 Forbes was next seen in a recurring role on the police drama The District.